A combinatorial translation principle and diagram combinatorics for the symplectic group: Arrow diagrams

 (usually we omit the top labels), and values

 For a partition $\lambda$ with $l(\lambda)\le s\le p-\lambda_1$ we now form the ($s$-)\emph{arrow diagram} by putting in $s$ arrows ($\vee$ or $\land$) that point \emph{from} the values $(\rho+\lambda)_1,\ldots,(\rho+\lambda)_s$, or the corresponding labels.
 In case of the label $0$ we have two choices for the arrow.
-So in the above example the arrow diagram of $\lambda=1^2$ is
+So in the above example the arrow diagram of $\lambda=(1^2)$ is

 In such a diagram we frequently omit the nodes and/or the labels.
 When it has already been made clear what the labels are and where the wall is, we can simply represent the arrow diagram by a string of single arrows ($\land$, $\vee$), opposite pairs of arrows ($\times$) and symbols ${\rm o}$ to indicate the absence of an arrow.
-In the above example $\lambda=1^2$ is then represented by ${\rm oo}\times$ and $\lambda=32$ is represented by $\vee{\rm o}\vee$ or $\land{\rm o}\vee$.
+In the above example $\lambda=(1^2)$ is then represented by ${\rm oo}\times$ and $\lambda=(32)$ is represented by $\vee{\rm o}\vee$ or $\land{\rm o}\vee$.

 We can form the arrow diagram of $\lambda$ by first lining all $s$ arrows up against the wall and then moving them in the anticlockwise direction to the right positions.
 The arrow furthest from the wall (in the anti-clockwise direction) corresponds to $\lambda_1$, and the arrow closest to the wall corresponds to $\lambda_s$.
 The part corresponding to an arrow equals the number of labels without an arrow from that arrow to the wall in the clockwise direction.
 From the diagram you can see what you can do with the wall, changing $s$ but not $\lambda$: If there is an arrow immediately after the wall in the anti-clockwise direction, i.e. $l(\lambda)<s$, then you can move the wall one step in the anti-clockwise direction, removing the arrow that you move it past.
 If there is no arrow immediately after the wall in the clockwise direction, i.e. $\lambda_1<p-s$, then you can move the wall one step in the clockwise direction, putting an arrow at the label that you move it past, provided $s<m$.

 More generally, we can for any $s\in\{1,\ldots,m\}$ and $\mu\in X^+$ with $l(\mu)\le s$, put $s$ arrows in the diagram pointing from the labels equal to $(\rho+\mu)_1,\ldots,(\rho+\mu)_s$ mod $p$, allowing repeated arrows at a label.
 Then $\mu$ and $\nu$ with $l(\mu),l(\nu)\le s$ are $W_p(C_s)$-conjugate under the dot action if and only if $|\mu|-|\nu|$ is even and the arrow diagram of $\nu$ can be obtained from that of $\mu$ by repeatedly replacing an arrow by its opposite, i.e. if and only if $|\mu|-|\nu|$ is even and the arrow diagrams of $\mu$ and $\nu$ have the same number of arrows at each node.
 Furthermore, $\mu$ and $\nu$ with $l(\mu),l(\nu)\le s$ are $W_p(D_s)$-conjugate under the dot action if and only if $|\mu|-|\nu|$ is even and the arrow diagram of $\nu$ can be obtained from that of $\mu$ by repeatedly replacing two arrows by their opposites, and possibly replacing an arrow with label $0$ by its opposite.